Undergraduate Organizations

 • Student organization membership ordinarily continues for the duration of a student’s time at Yale.
 Organizations may choose to have shorter durations (membership per semester or year, for example); this must be made clear to all prospective and current members.
 (See here for details on organization membership for students taking time away from enrollment.)

-• Student organizations that require specific skills may restrict their membership through a structured audition process open to all undergraduates.
-The standards used to select members must be related to the needs of the organization, and public announcements about auditions or competitions should be made to ensure that interested students are informed about the opportunities to be considered for membership in the organization.
-The information must be outlined clearly in the organization's constitution and must include a timeline of the process.
-The criteria must be skills based and operate in accordance with Yale's non-discrimination policy
+• Student organizations that require specific skills (eg. vocals or instrumental) may restrict their membership through a structured audition process open to all undergraduates.
+The standards used to select members must be related to the needs of the organization, and public announcements about auditions or competitions should be widely distributed.

 • Student organizations may set membership expectations pertinent to their core functions; examples include regular attendance, fulfillment of assigned tasks, practice, and preparation for organizational activities.
 These expectations should be documented in the organization’s constitution or bylaws.

 • Organization leaders are expected to provide feedback and clear guidance to any members who fail to meet organization expectations or who are obstructing the organization’s core functions.
+In person conversations, which can be helpful, should be documented.
 If, despite multiple interventions, the member continues to fall short of the student organization’s expectations, leaders may require the member to leave the organization.
-For example, members who miss too many meetings, fail to complete crucial tasks, or significantly disrupt rehearsals could be informed that their membership is in jeopardy; if the behavior persists, they could lose their membership.

 G. Finances and Record Keeping